Club Drugs: An Epidemic of Illegal and Deadly Substances

 Note that the specific effects can vary depending on the substance or combination of substances consumed.

-What Are the Treatment Options for a Club Drug Use Disorder?
+What Are the Treatment Options for a Club Drug Addiction?

 In many cases, withdrawal management in a controlled setting (such as in a rehab center or a hospital) may be necessary to allow the patient to safely detoxify and expel drug traces from their system.
+This is especially true in the case of alcohol and benzodiazepines.
 During withdrawal management, patients will be carefully monitored and tested and given appropriate medical intervention depending on what drugs the doctors think the patient took.

 During and after withdrawal management, it might be recommended that patients take cognitive therapy to address the root causes of their substance use disorder.
 Depending on the type of program, therapy and counseling might be done on an outpatient basis after active withdrawal management.